AElfProject/AOPExceptionModule/README.md

 public class MyTemplateModule : AbpModule
 ```

-This will automatically register the AOPException module and setup your project for instrumentation.
+This will automatically register the AOPException module and setup your project for AOP Exception Handling.

-To use the Aspect:
+### Usage
 1. Define a Method Returning `FlowBehavior`:
    Create a method in your target class that handles exceptions and returns a Task<ExceptionHandlingStrategy>.
 The strategy will dictate how the flow of the program should behave (e.g., return, rethrow, throw).